We help schools like yours around the world

 Tello Edu vs Tello, Which one should I buy?

-The Tello drones – Tello, Tello EDU and Tello Talent – are made by Ryze Technologies, but use DJI flight control systems and Intel processors.
-They are also only available via DJI distribution networks, the world’s largest drone manufacturer.
-So, these pretty much form the entry-level drone in the DJI product range.
+The Tello drones – Tello and Tello EDU are made by Ryze Technologies, but use DJI flight control systems and Intel processors.
 But which drone is best for schools and for STEM education outcomes?
 This is the question we are going to answer below.

 Tello Hardware

-The hardware of all three Tello drones are the same.
-An 87 gram drone, 5 MP forward facing camera (no gimbal), visual positioning sensor (no GPS), and it is programmable.
-As an entry level drone there is a lot packed into this 87 grams and for the relatively cheap price point.
+The hardware of both Tello drones are the same.
+An 87 gram drone, 5 MP forward facing camera (no gimbal), visual positioning sensor (no GPS), and is programmable.
+As an entry-level drone there is a lot packed into this 87 grams and for a relatively cheap price point.

-Each drone also comes with one interchangeable LiPo battery that has a claimed flight time of 13 minutes, but this is likely in laboratory conditions, hovering, and draining the battery below a recommended 20% discharge.
+Both drones also come with one interchangeable LiPo battery that has a claimed flight time of 13 minutes, but this is likely in laboratory conditions, hovering, and draining the battery below a recommended 20% discharge.
 In the real world of flying, flips (did we mention you can do flips with this drone), and a little bit of a breeze or movement from fans or aircon, then landing with 20% battery life left, a more reasonable 9 minutes of flying can be expected.

 tello edu vs tello